tombusby/haskell-des/README.md

 TODO:

-+ I need to set up a cabal file so that the base64-bytestring-1.0.0.1 dependency can be automatically resolved
++ I need to set up a cabal file so that the *base64-bytestring-1.0.0.1* and *random* dependencies can be automatically resolved